Juwan Morgan: Boston / Maine Celtics (2022)

 On January 1, 2022, Morgan was reacquired by the Maine Celtics after his 10-day contract expired.
 On March 28, he signed a 10-day contract with the Boston Celtics.
 On April 9, he signed a multi-year deal with the Celtics, allowing him to play through the playoffs.
 The Celtics reached the 2022 NBA Finals, but lost to the Golden State Warriors in 6 games.

 On July 9, 2022, Morgan was traded, alongside Nik Stauskas, Aaron Nesmith, Malik Fitts, Daniel Theis and a 2023 first-round pick, to the Indiana Pacers in exchange for Malcolm Brogdon.
 On July 14, Morgan was waived by the Pacers.

 Ontario Clippers (2022–2023)

 On September 24, 2022, Morgan signed with the Los Angeles Clippers, but was released 12 days later on October 4.
 On October 24, he joined the Ontario Clippers training camp roster.

-Runa Basket Moscow (2023–present)
+Runa Basket Moscow (2023–2024)

 On September 11, 2023, Morgan signed with Runa Basket Moscow of the VTB United League.